scala/scala3/docs/blog/_posts/2017-05-31-first-dotty-milestone-release.md

 ## Library authors: Join our community build

-Dotty now has a set of libraries that are build against every nightly snapshot.
+Dotty now has a set of libraries that are built against every nightly snapshot.
 Currently this includes scalatest, squants and algebra.
 Join our [community build](https://github.com/lampepfl/dotty-community-build) to make sure that our regression suite includes your library.